Chun-Chieh/AndroidArchitectureDemo/README.md

 ### Use Case

 If you need to pass values to the ViewModel, you'll need to create a ViewModel factory class.
-For instance, you want to **update** a book information in an activity, then you need to load the book information by **querying the ID** first.
+For instance, you want to **update** a event information in an activity, then you need to load the event information by **querying the ID** first.
 ##### AddBookViewModelFactory
 1. Create a class extends ```ViewModelProvider.NewInstanceFactory```
 \* Not ViewModelProvider***s***